Yanhuanjin/JDFTx_scripts/README.md

 # JDFTx_scripts
-Scripts to create the input file for JDFTx: Using the POSCAR or .xsd
+Scripts to create the input file for JDFTx: Using the POSCAR/CONTCAR or .xsd

 ## Introdution